yoostrap/yooforms/readme.txt

 6. Feedback Form

 == Changelog ==
+= 1.0.4 =
+* [ENHANCEMENT] Updated the form entries page to use the WP_List_Table class for improved functionality.
+* [ENHANCEMENT] Added bulk actions support for deleting multiple entries at once.

 = 1.0.3 =
 * [NEW] Added feature to view form entries directly from the WordPress dashboard.